Timing of Your Second Shot

-After you fill out the Vaccine Notification Request form on the County’s Vaccine Resource Center, your information will be added to a County mailing list, and you will receive email updates from the Ulster County Department of Health and Mental Health as to when you may be eligible to receive the vaccine and how to schedule an appointment.
-If all appointments for vaccine distribution at the County-led PODs (points of dispensing) are filled, you will received subsequent emails when additional appointments become available.
+This does not sign you up for a vaccine appointment.
+After you fill out the Vaccine Notification Request form on the County’s Vaccine Resource Center, your information will be added to a County mailing list, and you will receive email updates on vaccination availability, when you may be eligible to receive the vaccine, and how to schedule an appointment.

-The current COVID‐19 vaccines available from both Pfizer and Moderna have undergone scientifically rigorous and proven clinical trials involving diverse populations consisting of tens of thousands of volunteers.
-In all the trials, no serious side effects have been identified and both vaccines have met and exceeded 94% effectiveness.
-The Federal Drug Administration has granted emergency authorization for both vaccines and here in New York, a COVID‐19 Clinical Advisory Task Force has conducted an independent safety review.
+The current COVID‐19 vaccines available from Pfizer, Moderna, and Johnson and Johnson have undergone scientifically rigorous and proven clinical trials involving diverse populations consisting of tens of thousands of volunteers.
+In all the trials, no serious side effects have been identified in the authorized vaccines.
+The Federal Drug Administration has granted emergency authorization for the 3 authorized vaccines and here in New York, a COVID‐19 Clinical Advisory Task Force has conducted an independent safety review of each.

-The latest advisory from the Centers for Disease Control and Prevention says that people who experienced severe reactions to prior vaccines or injectable drugs can still get the two approved vaccines for COVID‐19, but should discuss the risks with their healthcare provider first and should be monitored for 30 minutes after receiving a vaccination.
+The latest advisory from the Centers for Disease Control and Prevention says that people who experienced severe reactions to prior vaccines or injectable drugs can still get the three authorized vaccines for COVID‐19, but should discuss the risks with their healthcare provider first and should be monitored for 30 minutes after receiving a vaccination.
 Please discuss your concerns and questions with your doctor before proceeding.

-PLEASE NOTE THAT ELIGIBILITY TO RECEIVE A VACCINATION DOES NOT MEAN THAT YOU WILL GET AN IMMEDIATE APPOINTMENT.
 GIVEN EXTREMELY LIMITED VACCINE SUPPLIES FROM OUR FEDERAL AND STATE GOVERNMENTS, WE ARE DOING OUR BEST TO ACCOMMODATE EVERYONE’S NEEDS.
-WE KNOW THAT EVERYONE IS CONCERNED, BUT PLEASE BE PATIENT AS WE WORK TO MOVE THROUGH THIS PROCESS AS QUICKLY AND FAIRLY AS POSSIBLE.
+WE KNOW THAT EVERYONE IS CONCERNED ABOUT WAIT TIMES, BUT PLEASE BE PATIENT AS WE WORK TO MOVE THROUGH THIS PROCESS AS QUICKLY AND FAIRLY AS POSSIBLE.
 THANK YOU!

 The COVID vaccine trials have excluded particularly high‐risk or vulnerable populations such as pregnant women and the immunocompromised.
 However, subsequent studies are already underway to determine whether the COVID-19 vaccines are effective and appropriate for these groups.
 The American College of Obstetricians and Gynecologists says it “recommends that COVID‐19 vaccines should not be withheld from pregnant individuals”, however, it does not say that pregnant women should get it.
 If you are pregnant or are in one of these groups, you should discuss this question further with your healthcare provider.
 Also, by the time you become eligible, more definitive information may be available to help guide your decision.

-At this time, children under age 16 cannot get the vaccines.
-Ongoing research is taking place regarding the safety and efficacy of administering COVID-19 vaccines to children under age 16.
+At this time, children under age 18 in New York State cannot get the vaccines.
+Ongoing research is taking place regarding the safety and efficacy of administering COVID-19 vaccines to children.